 - Albert: He took only 5 cards.
 The cards which had value were the Joker 15, worth 4 points, and the 10, worth 3 points.
 He also had one Zwick, worth 1 point.
 His total score for this hand was 8 points.

-Dietrich Jensen told us that at one time Zwickern was played without jokers, and such a game is indeed described in two books: "Einmaleins der Kartenspiele" by Rita Danyliuk (München, 1972) and "Das neue Spielbuch" by Rudolf Dietze (Berlin, 1984).
+Dietrich Jensen told us that at one time Zwicker was played without jokers, and such a game is indeed described in Das Buch der Spiele by Robert Hülsemann (Hesse & Becker, Leipzig, 1930).
+The same version reappears in two later books: "Einmaleins der Kartenspiele" by Rita Danyliuk (München, 1972) and "Das neue Spielbuch" by Rudolf Dietze (Berlin, 1984).

-This is a much simpler game played by two or more people as individuals; the ace and court cards always have their higher matching values of 11-14, and building is by addition only.
-The score for the diamond-10 is increased to 10, the aces score 2 each, the diamond-7 and spade-7 score one each, and there is one point for the majority of cards.
+This is a much simpler game played by two or more people as individuals.
+The Aces and picture cards always have their higher matching values Ace=11, Jack=12, Queen=13, King=14 and building is by addition only.
+Players do not need to have a card matching the value of their build, but builds of more than 14 are not allowed since they could never be captured.
+The most valuable card is the Ten of diamonds or Cardinal which is worth 10 points.
+The Aces score 2 points each, the diamond-7 and spade-7 score one point each, and there is one point for the majority of cards (not awarded in case of a tie).
 This makes a total of 21 points for cards, in addition to which each Zwick scores 3 points.
 The initial deal is four cards to each player and four face up to the table to form the "picture".
 When the players have played their cards, another four each are dealt but no more to the picture.
 If there are more than 4 players a double pack can be used, for a total of 41 points plus Zwicks.